zmkfirmware/zmk/docs/docs/config/underglow.md

 ZMK does not have any Devicetree properties of its own.
 See the Devicetree bindings for [Zephyr's LED strip drivers](https://github.com/zephyrproject-rtos/zephyr/tree/main/dts/bindings/led_strip).

-See the [RGB underglow feature page](../features/underglow.md) for examples of the properties that must be set to enable underglow.
+See the [RGB underglow hardware integration page](../development/hardware-integration/lighting/underglow.md) for examples of the properties that must be set to enable underglow.